 China Cabinet:

-This piece was only $95 at a local antique store and I painted it with an exterior grade paint like the paint store recommended.
-It’s still holding up well and it has been through some bitter winters and super hot and humid summers.
-You’ll find that tutorial here: Painting Furniture: A China Hutch Transformation.
+This piece was only $95 at a local antique store.
+I painted it with exterior grade paint like the paint store recommended.
+It’s still holding up well and it has been through some bitter winters and super hot/humid summers.
+You’ll find a post sharing how I painted the hutch here: Painting Furniture: A China Hutch Transformation.

 Ceiling Fans: